Semiconductor fabrication plant

-In the microelectronics industry, a semiconductor fabrication plant (commonly called a fab; sometimes foundry) is a factory for semiconductor device fabrication.
+In the microelectronics industry, a semiconductor fabrication plant, also called a fab or a foundry, is a factory where integrated circuits (ICs) are manufactured.

+The cleanroom is where all fabrication takes place and contains the machinery for integrated circuit production such as steppers and/or scanners for photolithography, etching, cleaning, and doping.
+All these devices are extremely precise and thus extremely expensive.

+Prices for pieces of equipment for the processing of 300 mm wafers range to upwards of $4,000,000 each with a few pieces of equipment reaching as high as $340,000,000 (e.g. EUV scanners).
+A typical fab will have several hundred equipment items.

-Fabs require many expensive devices to function.
-Estimates put the cost of building a new fab over one billion U.S. dollars with values as high as $3–4 billion not being uncommon.
-TSMC invested $9.3 billion in its Fab15 300 mm wafer manufacturing facility in Taiwan.
+Semiconductor fabrication requires many expensive devices.
+Estimates put the cost of building a new fab at over one billion U.S. dollars with values as high as $3–4 billion not being uncommon.
+For example, TSMC invested $9.3 billion in its Fab15 in Taiwan.
 The same company estimations suggest that their future fab might cost $20 billion.

-A foundry model emerged in the 1990s: Foundries that produced their own designs were known as integrated device manufacturers (IDMs).
-Companies that farmed out manufacturing of their designs to foundries were termed fabless semiconductor companies.
-Those foundries, which did not create their own designs, were called pure-play semiconductor foundries.
+A foundry model emerged in the 1990s: Companies owning fabs that produced their own designs were known as integrated device manufacturers (IDMs).
+Companies that outsourced manufacturing of their designs were termed fabless semiconductor companies.
+Those foundries which did not create their own designs were called pure-play semiconductor foundries.